 Yondu Vegetable Umami is an award-winning, all-purpose umami seasoning sauce.

-1. Add the above item to your cart and enter your shipping information when prompted.
+1. Add the free sample to your cart and enter your shipping information when prompted.

 Honestly, the best way to use Yondu is to add a few spoons to whatever you're already cooking--season to your preference.

 How do I use it?

 Yondu Vegetable Umami is a new pantry sauce that works as a shortcut for building great flavor.